santabasnet/Programming-in-C/README.md

 ## 1. Lecture Materials
   Contains all the slides and the examples used in the lecture class.

-- Chapter - 1 :
+- Chapter - 1 : Introduction to Computer Programming.
-- Chapter - 2 :
+- Chapter - 2 : Flowchrt and Documentations.
-- Chapter - 3 :
+- Chapter - 3 : Variables nd Data Types.
-- Chapter - 4 :
+- Chapter - 4 : Decisions and Loops
 - Chapter - 5 :
-- Chapter - 6 : Functions
+- Chapter - 6 : Functions.
-- Chapter - 7 : Pointers
+- Chapter - 7 : Pointers.
 - Chapter - 8 : User Defined Data Types.
-- Chapter - 9 : Data Files/File Handling
+- Chapter - 9 : Data Files/File Handling.

 ## 2. Lab Materials.